Order of Christian Initiation of Adults (OCIA)

 2. Catechumenate–This is a time of “internship” in the faith.
 You will learn about what Catholics believe and why they do the things they do.
 Most of all, however, this is a time of deepening relationship with God and accompanying the Church.
 It’s a time of discernment and reflection on the question: “Is God calling you to be a Catholic Christian?”

-3. Purification and Enlightenment–When a person decides that they are called to be Catholic, and the Church affirms that call, RCIA enters a journey of reflection with a focus on prayerful preparation for the reception of the sacraments of initiation (baptism, confirmation, and Eucharist).
+3. Purification and Enlightenment–When a person decides that they are called to be Catholic, and the Church affirms that call, OCIA enters a journey of reflection with a focus on prayerful preparation for the reception of the sacraments of initiation (baptism, confirmation, and Eucharist).
 This time of “retreat” often corresponds with the season of Lent.

 4. Mystagogia–Finally, after receiving the sacraments of the Catholic Church and entering full communion, the new Catholic spends some time reflecting on the experience of that sacramental life.